-For allegations of drugs or alcohol abuse, the Education Practices Commission might require the teacher to enroll in the Recovery Network Program (RNP).
+For allegations of drug or alcohol abuse, the Education Practices Commission might require the teacher to enroll in the Recovery Network Program (RNP).

-An attorney can help you complete the election of rights (appeal) form that comes with the administrative complaint that seeks disciplinary sanctions against the teacher’s educator’s certificate pursuant to section 1012.315, 1012.795 and 1012.796, Florida Statutes.
+An attorney can help you complete the election of rights (appeal) form that comes with the administrative complaint that seeks disciplinary sanctions against the teacher’s educator’s certificate pursuant to Florida Statute Sections 1012.315, 1012.795, and 1012.796.

 Settlement Agreements with the Education Practices Commission in Florida